TQLApp/TQL/Specs/Plugins/Azure/Configuration.md

 ## [setup]

-{% include Setup/Running-App.md %}
+{% include Setup/Run-App.md %}

 ## Configuration

-Create a new connection.
+Create a new connection:

 - Open the **Configuration** window.
 - Navigate to **Azure Portal**.
 The **Azure Portal | General** page is highlighted.